baobuibk/SpaceLiin_COPC_CAN/Readme.md

     LL_CAN_RxHeaderTypeDef_t Rxheader;
 ```
 > [!IMPORTANT]
-> Define can instance first
+> Define the CAN instance first:

 ```
     hcan.Instance = _CAN1